Ajinung/Backend_flowchart/README.md

 9. set up app.ts file
 10. set up the database by creating DB file in config
 11. add the mongoDb connection string in the .env file e.g "MONGODB_STRING_LOCAL = mongodb://127.0.0.1:27017/set06_nodeClass"
+12. import appConfig and dbConfig in your root index.ts file
+13. set up error handling by crating utils folder in src
+14. create appError file